-- 6.1 The treatment court has incentives for graduation, including avoiding a criminal record, avoiding incarceration, or receiving a substantially reduced sentence - 6.3 Team members are given a written copy of the incentive and sanction guidelines - 6.4 The treatment court has a range of options for responding to participant behavior (including alternatives such as praise and recognition from the judge, certificates, writing assignments, and community service) - 6.5 In order to graduate, participants must have a job, be in school, or be involved in some qualifying positive activity - 6.7 The treatment court reports that the typical length of jail sanctions is 6 days or less - 6.8 The treatment court retains participants with new possession charges (new possession charges do not automatically prompt termination)
+- 6.1 The treatment court has incentives for graduation, including avoiding a criminal record, avoiding incarceration, or receiving a substantially reduced sentence - 6.3 Team members are given a written copy of the incentive and sanction guidelines - 6.4 The treatment court has a range of options for responding to participant behavior (including alternatives such as praise and recognition from the judge, certificates, writing assignments, and community service) - 6.5 In order to graduate, participants must have a job, be in school, or be involved in some qualifying positive activity - 6.6 In order to graduate, participants must have a sober housing environment - 6.7 The treatment court reports that the typical length of jail sanctions is 6 days or less - 6.8 The treatment court retains participants with new possession charges (new possession charges do not automatically prompt termination)

-The RCTC is not currently following this evidence-based best practice for KC #6:
+The WCTC is not currently following this evidence-based best practice for KC #6:

-- 6.2 Sanctions are imposed immediately after non-compliant behavior (e.g., treatment court will impose sanctions in advance of a participant's regularly scheduled court hearing) - 6.6 In order to graduate, participants must have a sober living environment
+6.2 Sanctions are imposed immediately after non-compliant behavior (e.g., treatment court will impose sanctions in advance of a participant's regularly scheduled court hearing)

 Respond More Quickly to Non-Compliant Behavior.
+Although interviewees reported frequent communication regarding participant behavior between status review hearings, they do not typically respond to behaviors except during status review hearings.
 One of the goals of treatment courts is to ensure that participants are fully aware of the relationship between their specific actions and resulting sanctions.
 Research has demonstrated that for incentives and sanctions to be most beneficial, they need to closely follow the behavior that they are intended to change or reinforce.
 Treatment courts that imposed sanctions immediately after noncompliant behavior had more positive participant outcomes and had 100% greater cost savings (Carey et al., 2012).
 If teams wait two weeks or more to apply a sanction, the participants may have other more relevant issues arise by then, or they may have improved their behavior by then.
 In the latter case, they would receive a sanction at the same time they are doing well, which may provide an unclear or defeating message (Carey et al., 2012).

-Some interviewees indicated that sanctions are not necessarily provided immediately following the infraction unless there is a severe violation.
 For greater impact, implement procedures and guidelines that allow incentives, sanctions, and therapeutic responses to be imposed more quickly so they are more strongly tied to behaviors.
 For example, the team should consider responding to participant infractions - particularly threats to individual safety (e.g., relapse) or public safety (e.g., getting picked up for a new charge) - with sanctions and treatment adjustments between status review hearings.
 The team may want to develop a list of those behaviors and a standardized process for determining if the coordinator, case manager, community supervision partners, or others need to bring the participant in for a meeting or potentially administer a response.